kheire007/location/README.md

 Getting Started

-    Add location folder in resources "not in the folder esx" Add in server.cfg
+    Add location folder in resources "not in the esx folder " Add in server.cfg

 Configuration